Should you create 360º product images?

 eCommerce customers want more images than ever.
 A 2016 study found that online shoppers expected three images of every product they considered.
 That same study, conducted in 2019, found that today’s online shoppers expect eight images per product.

-That study also found that 69 percent of customers have abandoned a product in their cart because of a lack of information or product details.
+That study also found that 69% of customers have abandoned a product in their cart because of a lack of information or product details.
 In other words, shoppers need a lot of information before clicking “buy.”

-Product visuals are one of the most effective and efficient ways of providing that information.
-360º images are particularly effective because they can show your product from every angle, including the top and bottom (when you create a 360º image on multiple planes or use software to generate fully rotatable images).
+High-quality product photos are one of the most effective and efficient ways of providing that information.
+360-degree product photos are particularly effective because they can show your product from different angles, including the top and bottom (when you create a 360º image on multiple planes or use software to generate fully rotatable images).

-It’s important to note, though, that 360º images don’t offer any context for your product.
-For this, you’ll need to include lifestyle images, which let you establish scale and create a narrative around how, when, where, and why customers should use your products.
+It’s important to note, though, that 360-degree images don’t offer any context for your product.
+For this, you’ll need to go beyond a standard white background and include lifestyle images, which let you establish scale and create a narrative around how, when, where, and why customers should use your products.

-Wondering if you should do 360º images?
+Wondering if you should use 360º images?
 Here's your cheat sheet:

 Conversion Rates & 360º Images